Prunus nigra: Distribution and habitat

 It can be found from Nova Scotia west to Minnesota and southeastern Manitoba, and south as far as Connecticut, Illinois, and Iowa.
-It formerly also grew in Ohio but is now thought to be extinct in that state.
+It is endangered in Ohio.
 Isolated populations are present along streambanks in Saskatchewan and Alberta, along Lake Timiskaming in Northern Ontario, and along the Maine-New Brunswick border.

+The species grows best in alluvial soils or over limestone.

 Ecology

 The population along the Maine-New Brunswick border is severely threatened as the tree is a host for an aphid that menaces the local potato crop, with many of the trees having been cut down to reduce this problem.

 A fungus in the genus Taphrina often attacks the plums; the young ovaries swell, often much larger than full grown plums, become hollow and often persist on the tree in winter.
 Known as "plum pockets", they appear pale green, leathery to the touch, and hollow with the exception of a few fibrous bands.
 The disease reduces regeneration of the plums.